Keto (Ketogenic Diet, Keto Diet)

 Cyclic Ketogenic Diet (CKD)

 On this type of diet, you also eat carbs strategically.
 According to CKD, you alternate days of ketogenic dieting with days of high-carb consumption also known as "carb-loading".
 Typically, carb-loading lasts for 24-48 hours.
 CKD usually requires about 50 grams of carbs per day during the first phase, and about 450-600 grams of carbs during the carb-loading phase.
 Bodybuilders and other athletes use this diet to maximise fat-loss while also building lean mass.
 Therefore, for the majority of people, this type is not recommended.
 You can read more about Cyclic Keto Diet here and more about carb-ups on keto in this post.

 Restricted Ketogenic Diet (RKD)

-Based on studies, ketosis is a beneficial condition for treating / managing cancer.
+Based on studies, ketosis is a beneficial condition for managing cancer.
 When you restrict carbohydrate intake below 20-50 grams, your body runs out of glycogen stores and starts producing ketone bodies.
-Healthy cells can use ketones for energy, but cancer cells cannot and they literally starve to death.
+Healthy cells can use ketones for energy, but some types of cancer cells cannot use ketones.
 Apart from severe carb restriction, such approach is also limited in calories.

 Also, ketogenic diets have been used for treating neurological diseases (Alzheimer’s disease, Parkinson’s disease, autism, depression, migraines, epilepsy), chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.
 You can read more about types of keto diets here.